Success. Growth. Abundance. Results. Excellence.

 And working hard really isn’t all about toiling and sweating and dreading what you are doing.
 If you are doing what you love (tip #2 – Do what you love), then it really isn’t work at all.
-I work hard day in day out, writing new articles my blog, coaching others and building my business, but that’s because I love what I’m doing so much that I can’t get enough of it.
+I work hard day in and day out, writing new articles for my blog, coaching others, and building my business, but that’s because I love what I’m doing so much that I can’t get enough of it.
 It doesn’t even feel like work.
-It feels like I’ve won the lotto, except that it’s a lifetime lotto. :D

-Are you working as hard as you could?
-How can you put in more effort in what you are doing?
+Are you working as hard as you can?
+How can you put more effort in what you are doing?
 The more effort you put into your goals, the more results you will see.

 8. Ask for feedback

 Feedback gives us a different perspective – one which you cannot see because you are looking from your point of view.
 I’ve learned a tremendous lot from my readers’ and clients’ feedback, which in turn helps me to write better articles and be a better coach day after day.
 All of us have blind spots we can’t see and these blind spots are exactly what’s preventing us from achieving results.
 The more feedback you get, the more aware you become, and the better you will become.